BenjaminVigreux/Rdvark/content/post/2021-12-29-pretty-choropleth-maps-with-sf-and-ggplot2/index.markdown

 ## Everyone loves a map

 [Choropleth maps](https://datavizproject.com/data-type/choropleth-map-2/) are an excellent data visualisation tool to show variation in some factor across different geographies.
-While there are multiple ways to produce such a map (and multiple packages to do so), in this post I show my go-to approach to produce a choropleth map using UK geographic boundaries.
+While there are multiple ways to produce such a map (and multiple packages to do so) in R, in this post I show my go-to approach to produce a choropleth map using UK geographic boundaries.

 The process can be summarised by the following steps:

 1. Read in the data you want to display on a map
 2. Read in geographic boundaries
-3. Combine those into one dataframe
+3. Combine those into one dataframe/tibble
 4. Use {ggplot2} and {sf} to produce a choropleth map
 5. (Optional) Make this map interactive with {plotly}